Wisegirlie/Portfolio-Wisegirlie/README.md

 My portfolio as a Developer.

-you can explore the working site at:
+You can explore the working site at:

 **www.gabywaisman.com**